Varicella Virus Vaccine Live

 If you miss a dose

-If you miss a scheduled dose, talk to your doctor and arrange another visit as soon as possible.
+If you miss a scheduled dose, talk to your doctor and arrange another visit as soon

 After you have been given VARIVAX Refrigerated